OdionOseiwe/PANCAKEFARM_MASTERCHEF-REVIEW/README.md

 function increaseAllowance():

-with this function the msg.sender who has approved a spender before can increase the amount . it takes in  address spender, uint256 addedValue , where the spender is the approved address and the addedValue is the amount to be added to the formal
+With this function the msg.sender who has approved a spender before can increase the amount . it takes in the address spender, uint256 addedValue , where the spender is the approved address and the addedValue is the amount to be added to the formal

 ```solidity